 More than ever, French consumers choose merchants who are committed to the environment.
 Indeed, more than 60% of them are concerned about the environmental impact of their online purchases.

 To attract and retain these consumers, you need to highlight the sustainability of your brand, and communicate the efforts you are making to transition to green logistics.
-Bigblue will help you in this endeavor by sharing this commitment.
-We have prepared a guide to build a sustainable brand, where we share our best practices.
+Bigblue will help you in this endeavour by sharing this commitment.

 Choosing us as your logistics partner is also joining our mission to work towards a more sustainable e-commerce.